'Draufgänger' (i) was a U-boat wolfpack operation in the Atlantic against the MKF.3 and HX.217 convoys (30 November/11 December 1942).

-At about mid-day on 6 December boats of the wolfpack sighted the HX.217 convoy of 33 ships supported by Commander R. Heathcote’s British Escort Group B6 with the destroyers Fame and Polish Burza, and corvettes Vervain and Norwegian Eglantine, Potentilla and Rose, together with the rescue ship Perth which was fitted with HF/DF.
+At about mid-day on 6 December boats of the wolfpack sighted the HX.217 convoy of 33 ships supported by Commander R. Heathcote’s British Escort Group B6 with the destroyers Fame and Free Polish Burza, and the corvettes Vervain and Free Norwegian Eglantine, Potentilla and Rose, together with the rescue ship Perth which was fitted with HF/DF.

 The four U-boats approached in the afternoon of 6 December but then lost contact in deteriorating visibility and were distracted by the destroyer Montgomery of the western local escort force, which fired flares off to one flank.
 During the morning of 7 December U-524 again established contact and vectored in U-254, U-465, U-439 and U-135, but the U-boats were then driven off by the appearance of a Consolidated Liberator long-range maritime patrol bomber of the RAF’s No. 120 Squadron.